-Here are our top ten tips for those looking to spend the holidays traveling as individuals:
+Here are our top ten tips for those looking to spend the holidays traveling alone:

 - Go Big or Stay Home: Plan an outrageous, exciting adventure that will create memories and stories that will last years.
 The more remote and exotic the better.
 The holidays are the perfect time to kick up travel to another level.